charuwts/bible-studies/books/1_peter/1_peter_o.md

   * through faith
   * by the power of God
 * salvation will be revealed in the last time
+  * there is something in the future they will be saved from
 * the reference to last time is significant, this topic is mentioned often throughout the book

 ### 1:6